Passport, visa and customs control

 - Airside transit without transfer to another airport or leaving the airport is only possible for all passengers in transit until 23:59 of the same day.
 Citizens of the Russian Federation in airside transit do not require a visa.

-- Nationals requiring a visa, including Russian nationals, may leave the airport while in transit until 23:59 of the following day, provided that they have a UK transit visa, with the exception of holders of one of the following documents:
+- Nationals requiring a visa, including Russian nationals, may leave the airport while in transit until 23:59 of the following day, provided that they have a UK transit visa or one of the following documents:

-- a valid visa for Australia, Canada, New Zealand or the United States, even if they are not part of the passenger's itinerary;
+- a valid visa for Australia, Canada, New Zealand or the United States (not an e-visa), even if they are not part of the passenger's itinerary;

 - valid residence permit of Australia, New Zealand or Canada (issued after 28 June 2002);